commercelayer/commercelayer-sanity-template/README.md

 ## What is Commerce Layer?

-[Commerce Layer](https://commercelayer.io) is a headless commerce platform and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, or IoT device, with ease.
-Perfect fit for the best-of-breed CMSs, static site generators, and any other tools you already master and love, our blazing-fast and secure API will help you make your content shoppable on a global scale.
+[Commerce Layer](https://commercelayer.io) is a multi-market commerce API and order management system that lets you add global shopping capabilities to any website, mobile app, chatbot, wearable, voice, or IoT device, with ease.
+Compose your stack with the best-of-breed tools you already mastered and love.
+Make any experience shoppable, anywhere, through a blazing-fast, enterprise-grade, and secure API.

 ## Table of contents